alexanderganderson/alexanderganderson.github.io/coaching.md

 <img src="/static/img/face_small.jpg" alt="alt text" width="300" height="300">
 </p>

 Want to take your career to the next level?
 You have come to the right place!
-I offer three ways to help you achieve your goals:
+I offer four ways to help you achieve your goals:
+1. Weekly Office Hours
-1. *The Essentials*: Career Development Workshops
+2. *The Essentials*: Career Development Workshops
-2. Project Plan Review / Practice Qualifying Exam  (deep learning, machine learning, software engineering)
+3. Project Plan Review / Practice Qualifying Exam  (deep learning, machine learning, software engineering)
-3. Extended One-on-One Coaching
+4. Extended One-on-One Coaching

 **How I can best help you?
 Email me at *alexander. grant. anderson @ gmail.com* (remove spaces) to schedule a free 30 min consultation.**

+# **Weekly Office Hours**

+Grab dinner at chat!
+Unstructured time to discuss whatever you want in terms of your career growth and general self-improvement.
+Tuesdays from 6-7 pm PST.
+Email me for the zoom link.
+Let me know in advance if you plan to come!

 # **Career Development Workshops**